reymartvigo/Order-Summary-Compnonent/README.md

 # Order-Summary-Compnonent

-This is a Simple Order Summary Component using HTML , CSS and JS
+This is a Simple Order Summary Component using HTML , CSS and JS.
+Click here to preview: https://reymartvigo.github.io/Order-Summary-Compnonent/